-17. Pharmacy
+17. PHARMACY

 Prescription drug therapy is an integral component of your patient's comprehensive treatment program.
 Molina's goal is to provide our Members with high quality, cost effective drug therapy.
-Molina works with our Providers and pharmacists to ensure medications used to treat a variety of conditions and diseases are offered.
-Molina covers prescription and certain over-the-counter drugs.
+Molina works with our Providers and Pharmacists to ensure medications used to treat a variety of conditions and diseases are offered.
+Molina covers prescription and certain overthe-counter drugs.

-Pharmacy and therapeutics committee
+Pharmacy and Therapeutics Committee

 The National Pharmacy and Therapeutics Committee (P&T) meets quarterly to review and recommend medications for formulary consideration.
 The P&T Committee is organized to assist Molina with managing pharmacy resources and to improve the overall satisfaction of Molina Members and Providers.
 It seeks to ensure Molina Members receive appropriate and necessary medications.
 An annual pharmacy work plan governs all the activities of the committee.
-The Committee voting Membership consists of external physicians and pharmacists from various clinical specialties.
+The committee voting membership consists of external physicians and pharmacists from various clinical specialties.

-Pharmacy network
+Pharmacy Network

 Members must use their Molina ID card to get prescriptions filled.
-Additional information regarding the pharmacy benefits, limitations, and network pharmacies is available by visiting MolinaMarketplace.com or calling Molina at (855) 237-6178.
+Additional information regarding the pharmacy benefits, limitations, and network pharmacies is available by visiting MolinaMarketplace.com or calling Molina at (888) 858-3973.

-Drug formulary
+Drug Formulary

 The pharmacy program does not cover all medications.
 Molina keeps a list of drugs, devices, and supplies that are covered under the plan's pharmacy benefit.
 The list shows all the prescription and over-the-counter products Members can get from a pharmacy.
 Some medications require prior authorization (PA) or have limitations on age, dosage and/or quantities.
-For a complete list of covered medications please visit MolinaMarketplace.com
+For a complete list of covered medications please visit MolinaMarketplace.com.

-Information on procedures to obtain these medications is described within this document and also available on the Molina website.
+Information on procedures to obtain these medications is described within this document and also available on the Molina website at MolinaMarketplace.com.

-Formulary medications
+Formulary Medications